Tamales are not hard. They are just labor intensive. Grab a few friends so it can go faster.

 This is an authentic recipe for red pork tamales (or tamales de puerco) just like my mom, grandma, and aunts make back in Mexico.

 I’m making them in the Instant Pot so we can get to the eating part faster!

-Start with the pork meat.
 This is pork shoulder.
 You can also use pork butt.
 I asked the butcher for a pork bone just for some extra flavor.

 The pork broth that’s made is going to be used to flavor the masa as well.
 Not just the meat.

 Pork is really fatty.
 When it’s cooking, be sure to skim the fat off every so often.
 Let this cook for a long, long time.

 - The trick to tamales faster is making everything in stages and ready to go.

 - I highly suggest making the filling in a slow cooker or making it the day before.
 You can even make it two days before.